 Our services are delivered by Dr Keyoren Fernandes, who currently performs all travel and dive medical assessments at our clinic.

-Travel Medicine & Dive Medicine
+Travel Medicine & Diving Medicine

 Travel Medicine